-In order to be eligible for the conferment of a Distinction, a candidate for a postgraduate award must attain a mark of 70% or higher in Level 7 modules representing at least half the credit required for the award.
+In order to be eligible for the conferment of a Distinction, a candidate for a postgraduate award must attain a mark of 70% or higher in Level 7 modules representing at least half the credit for which numerical marks are available.
 The modules may include the dissertation.

-F4 Additional Assessment Regulations pertaining to Undergraduate Programmes
+Additional Assessment Regulations pertaining to Undergraduate Programmes